huyuhui001/mySite/docs/cloud/KubernetesTutorials-Aliyun-Ubuntu.md

 ```

 Liveness probes do not wait for readiness probes to succeed.
-If you want to wait before executing a liveness probe you should use initialDelaySeconds or a startupProbe.
+If we want to wait before executing a liveness probe you should use initialDelaySeconds or a startupProbe.

-### Demo of Health Check
+### Demo: Health Check

-Set up yaml file of health check for Nginx based Deployment + Service and apply it.
+Summary:

+* Create Deployment and Service

+#### Create Deployment and Service

+Create Deployment `nginx-healthcheck` and Service `nginx-healthcheck`.
 ```
-cat > nginx-healthcheck.yaml <<EOF
+kubectl apply -f - <<EOF
 apiVersion: apps/v1
 kind: Deployment
 metadata: